-Heidi Siegelbaum, Board President, works at the Washington Stormwater Center at WSU, specializes in providing context for natural resource issues and will focus on stormwater issues and low impact development strategies in the years ahead.
+Heidi Siegelbaum, Board President, works at the Washington Stormwater Center at WSU, specializes in providing context for natural resource issues.
+She focuses on stormwater issues and low impact development strategies and how to remove barriers.
 In her new role as Stormwater Program Analyst, she is the WSU staff lead for the Puget Sound Strategic Stormwater Initiative.
 She practiced managed health care and industrial chemical law, has a background in transboundary ecosystem indicators and is a fan of visual and targeted communication tools.
 She also managed an entrepreneurial consulting firm specializing in sustainable tourism.
 She focuses on using economic development and children’s health as a driver for sustainable change and believes in the power of transforming adults through their children’s wisdom in environmental matters.
 She received her Juris Doctorate from Vermont Law School, is a member of the Pacific Northwest Social Marketing Association and thinks about food too much.
 She loves hiking, traveling and good humor.